 You may change your PCP for any reason, at any time.
 Also, it is possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
 If this happens, you will have to switch to another provider who is part of our plan.
+Your selection of PCP could result in being limited to specific specialists or hospitals to which that PCP refers.
 Customer Service can assist you in finding and selecting another provider.
 Phone numbers for Customer Service are on the back cover of this booklet.
 They will check to be sure the PCP you want to switch to is accepting new patients.
 Customer Service will change your membership record to show the name of your new PCP and tell you when the change to your new PCP will take effect.
-Members may also change their choice of PCP in the Member Portal at www.bcbsla.com/blueadvantage.When you call, be sure to let Customer Service know if you are seeing specialists or getting other covered services that need your plan's approval (such as home health services and durable medical equipment).
+Members may also change their choice of PCP in the Member Portal at www.bcbsla.com/blueadvantage.